dungba88/sample-scorpius-vertx/README.md

 }
 ```

 Because Java is strongly typed, a trigger needs to define its input (a class which extends `BaseRequest`) and output (a class which extends `BaseResponse`).
 The input is important because it is used by `TriggerManager` when trying to decode a JSON string request into the correct input of the trigger.
+The output is not as that important, but it will help to make the trigger contract clearer for other developers.

 2. Register it with `TriggerManager`